 - Look Don't worry about tomatoes with weird shapes.
 Even cracked skin is okay, but leaking juice and soft spots are not.

 - Feel: Choose tomatoes that feel heavy for their size.

 - Smell Tomatoes should smell earthy and tomato-y, never musty or flat.

 - Taste: This is where farmers market shopping really pays off―you can often taste the tomatoes before you buy them.

-Also, for all the hoopla around "heirloom" tomatoes, I fear people sometimes lose sight of the most important indicators of a tasty tomato.
+Also, for all the hoopla around "heirloom" tomatoes, we fear people sometimes lose sight of the most important indicators of a tasty tomato.
 The best tomatoes tend to be: